Spot Regressions with Candlesticks: Setup and Notation

-Suppose that the price process $\boldsymbol{X}_t$ is sampled on a regular time grid, $\{i\Delta_n: i=0,1, ..., n \}$ over a fixed time span $[0,T]$.
-Here, $\Delta_n=T/n$ refers to the sampling frequency and $n$ is the number of observations, assumed to be an integer.
+The price process $\boldsymbol{X}_t$ is assumed to be sampled on a regular time grid, $\{i\Delta_n: i=0,1, ..., n \}$ over a fixed time span $[0,T]$.
+Here, $\Delta_n=T/n$ refers to the sampling frequency and $n$ is the number of observations, an integer.
 High-frequency intervals are denoted by $\mathcal{T}_{i} \equiv [(i-1)\Delta_n, i\Delta_n]$ for each $i\in \{1, ..., n\}$.
 Following the standard practice in the high-frequency financial econometrics literature, I consider an in-fill asymptotic framework where $\Delta_n \to 0$ asymptotically, see for example \cite{ait2014high}.\footnote{The choice of $\Delta_n$ is usually guided by volatility signature plots introduced in \cite{andersen2000great}.
-Following the standard practice in high-frequency econometrics literature, I adopt moderate sampling frequencies like $\Delta_n=1,5,10$-min in my practical implementations, thereby avoiding ultra high-frequency observations that could be contaminated by microstructure effects.}
+Following the standard practice in the high-frequency econometrics literature, I adopt moderate sampling frequencies like $\Delta_n=1,5,10$-min in my practical implementations, thereby avoiding ultra high-frequency observations that could be contaminated by microstructure effects.}

-A typical candlestick over the interval $\mathcal{T}_{i}$ consists of four observed prices:
+A typical candlestick over the interval $\mathcal{T}_{i}$ consists of four prices:

 which are called the open, high, low, and close prices, respectively.
-From these prices, one can construct the following normalized variables:
+From these prices, one can construct the following normalized returns:

 where $\sup$ and $\inf$ operators are applied element-wise.
 The first line defines the standard high-frequency (open-to-close) return, commonly employed in the literature.
 The second and third lines indicate the high-open and low-open returns, respectively.
 These returns stand as a new source of information in this framework.
-Thus, the bundle $(\boldsymbol{r}_i, \boldsymbol{h}_i, \boldsymbol{\ell}_i)$ summarizes the price dynamics within the interval $\mathcal{T}_{n,i}$ through the lens of candlesticks.
+Indeed, the bundle $(\boldsymbol{r}_i, \boldsymbol{h}_i, \boldsymbol{\ell}_i)$ summarizes the price dynamics within the interval $\mathcal{T}_{i}$ through the lens of candlesticks.